Akalchi/filminClone/README.md

 ```bash
   git clone https://github.com/Akalchi/filminClone
 ```

 4- Open the project in Vistual Studio Code or your prefer code editor

-5- Open the Terminal of your code editor
+## Setup Instructions

+This project requires an API key to function properly.
+Without it, certain features will not work.
+To get started, follow these steps:

+1. **Create a `.env` file**:
+   In the root directory of the project, create a `.env` file.

+2. **Add your API Key**:
+   Inside the `.env` file, add VITE_API_KEY = `your api key here`

+3. **Where to get the API Key**:
+You can obtain the API key from TMDB API, sign up on [TMDB](https://www.themoviedb.org/) to get your key.

+Without the `.env` file and a valid API key, the project won't be able to fetch the necessary data and certain features may not function as expected.

-6- Install the project dependencies
+## Install the project dependencies

 ```bash
   npm install
 ```
-Start the server
+## Start the server

 ```bash
   npm run dev
 ```

 7- Enjoy the experience 🚀

 ## Result